Why GetText is Better than Rails I18n

-For example the welcome title of the main page of an app may be in
+The welcome title of the main page may be as simple as

 2. Not trivial to search text in code.

 When you want to change a text, you have to look for its key in the codebase, then find the text itself in the corresponding YAML file.
-Doesn't sound very practical to us.
+It doesn't sound very practical to us.

 3. Difficult coevolution between keys and associated text.

 You've found a nice, short and descriptive key name for a given text.
 A few weeks later the customer asks for a significant change in the source language of that text.
 In such a situation you also need to change the key according to its new signification.
 Sometimes you won't, or you will forget.
 Then you will probably end up with a key name not representative of its content.

 4. Difficult to know if all the keys are really used in the application.

 All the translation keys are located at the same place : in YAML file(s).

 They are also organized as a tree.
 When the key is used in the code, it is

 formatted with a dot syntax like